2024200/P3_Customer_Clustering/README.md

 There are two goals with this project;

-1. Create customer segmentation using the provided features.
+1. Build a model to segment customers into clusters using the provided features.
 2. Develop an interactive dashboard for stakeholders to explore and visualise customer clusters.

 ### Dataset